-All school proposals must comply with federal law governing the education of English learners (105 ILCS 5/14C-1 et. seq., 23 III.
+All school proposals must comply with state and federal law and applicable regulations governing the education of English learners (105 ILCS 5/14C-1 et. seq., 23 III.
 Admin.
 Code 228), and must explain how compliance will take place and be monitored.
 Any school with an enrollment of 20 or more ELs of the same language background from Kindergarten to 12th grade must establish a Transitional Bilingual Education (TBE) program.